rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Now, *Bachet* numbers are formulated in a base 3 positional numeral system and the integer values of the *Bachet* ranking scores may depend therefore on the actual ordering of the outranking digraph's *actions* dictionary.
 The *Bachet* rule is however, like the *Copeland* rule, **invariant** under the **codual** transform and **Condorcet consistent**, ie. when the outranking digraph models a transitive relation, this relation will be preserved by the polarised *Bachet* ranking scores.

 Here, as we have seen above, the given digraph's transitivity degree is only 0.487.
-To reduce therefore the dependency on the given initial ordering of the *actions* dictionary, we compute below *Bachet* ranking results for 10 random permutations and their reversed orderings of the actions keys (see :numref:`BachetRanking` Line 2) and keep the one ranking that is best correlated with the given outranking digraph.
+To reduce therefore the dependency on the given initial ordering of the *actions* dictionary, we compute below *Bachet* ranking results for the permutation and their reversed ordering of 50 best determined intransitive triples (see :numref:`BachetRanking` Line 2) and keep the one ranking that is best correlated with the given outranking digraph.

 .. code-block:: pycon
    :name: BachetRanking